Putpak

-Putpak is a panchayat village in the Northern state of Karnataka, India.
+Putpak is a panchayat village in the southern state of Karnataka, India.
 Administratively, Putpak is under Yadgir Taluka of Yadgir District in Karnataka.
 The village of Putpak is on the eastern edge of Yadgir District and Karnataka and is only 6 km by road west of the village of Damaragidda in Telangana.
 It is 10.5 km by road southeast of the town of Gurmatkal.
 The nearest railhead is in Yadgir.

 There are four villages in the gram panchayat: Putpak, Dantapur, Jawaharnagar, and Mallapur.